NicolasHug/nicolashug.github.io/_posts/2019-06-02-around_gradient_boosting.md

 This post is a sort of follow-up to this [introduction to gradient boosting as a gradient descent]({% post_url 2019-06-01-gradient_boosting_descent%}).

-It's a collection of notes about how gradient boosting works in practice.
+It's a collection of notes about how gradient boosting works in practice, and how to implement a GBDT estimator.
 We will cover:

 - how to handle binary and multiclass classification tasks
 - how to support missing values